Joannarama/the-Oracle/README.md

 ## Code Testing
-- the website was tested iteratively throughout the build, ensuring that all navigaation, interactive elements and responsiveness were working correctly.
+- the website has been tested iteratively throughout the build using Chrome Dev Tools, ensuring that all navigation, interactive elements and responsiveness are working as expected.

 ### HTML testing